-Scheduled absences are not and should not be considered approved until the official Absence Request Form is signed by the Assistant Dean of Clinical Affairs.
+Scheduled absences are not and should not be considered approved until the official Absence Request Form is signed by the Assistant Dean for Clinical Education.

-Absence Request Forms must be completed and submitted for all of the following: Discretionary Days:
+Absence Request Forms must be completed and submitted for all of the following:

-- Discretionary Days: - Students are allowed two (2) discretionary days during OMS-III.
+- Discretionary Days: Students are allowed two (2) discretionary days during OMS-III.
 Discretionary days MUST be approved by both the preceptor and Department of Clinical Education in writing in advance for the requested time off.
-Requests are submitted electronically via an Absence Request Form. (see excused absences examples) - · Sick Days: - Students will be allowed two (2) sick days annually.
-If more than two (2) sick days total are taken by a student, this may result in referral to PACC - Students must contact their clerkship site/preceptor as well as and submit the Noorda-COM Excused Absence form immediately if they are missing any clinical time due to illness (leaving early, arriving late, or missing a full day). - If two-four (2-4) hours of clinic time is missed, a half day will be documented.
-More than four (4) hours of missed clinic time = a full day of sick leave. - If an absence of greater than one (1) working day is necessary due to illness, that time must be made up. - Arrangements for missed time will be coordinated with their clinical site/preceptor as well as the Noorda-COM clinical coordinator.

-• If the student is absent from a single clerkship for two (2) or more days due to illness, the student is required to submit to the Department of Clinical Education a note from a licensed healthcare provider defining the number of days absent and the expected date of return.

-Family Emergencies/Death in Family:

-Due to the variability of circumstances, time off needed for family emergencies or death of a family member will be reviewed by the Assistant Dean for Clinical Education on a case-by-case basis.
+Requests are submitted electronically via an Absence Request Form (see excused absences examples). - Sick Days: Students will be allowed two (2) sick days annually.
+If more than two (2) sick days total are taken by a student, this may result in referral to PACC. - Students must contact their clerkship site/preceptor as well as Clinical Coordinator and submit the Noorda-COM Excused Absenceform immediately if they are missing any clinical time due to illness (leaving early, arriving late, or missing a fullday). - o If two-four (2-4) hours of clinic time are missed, a half day will be documented.
+More than four (4) hours of missedclinic time equals a full day of sick leave.
+If an absence of greater than one (1) working day is necessary due to illness, that time must be made up. - Arrangements for missed time will be coordinated with their clinical site/preceptor as well as the Noorda-COMclinical coordinator. - If the student is absent from a single clerkship for two (2) or more days due to illness, the student is required to submit to the Department of Clinical Education a note from a licensed healthcare provider defining the number ofdays absent and the expected date of return. - Family Emergencies/Death in Family: Due to the variability of circumstances, time off needed for family emergencies or death of a family member will be reviewed by the Assistant Dean for Clinical Education on a case-by-case basis. - Flextime (OMS-IV only) 15 weekdays, Time off for residency interviews (Aug 1 Jan 31 of OMS-IV only): 10 weekdays Restrictions apply.
+Please see Clinical Education Handbook for more information.